willfriel1028/MarchMadness_Analytics_Report/output_walkthrough.md

 According to the algorithm,

-   Arizona has a 57.5% chance to win this game.
+   Arizona has a 59.8% chance to win this game.
-   Oregon has a 42.5% chance to win this game.
+   Oregon has a 40.2% chance to win this game.

 This matchup appears to be very close, which we would expect to see in a 4 vs 5 matchup.
-Overall, Arizona has a slight advantage, but according to the algorithm this appears to be a toss-up game.
+Overall, Arizona has a slight advantage, but according to the algorithm this appears to be a toss-up game favoring Arizona.

 **Overall insights**

 This is a statistically-driven algorithm which takes all previously mentioned factors into account.
 It uses all of the head-to-head scores as well as strength of schedule and tempo to calculate this win percentage.
+It also heavily involves the predictive modeling outputs which will be analyzed next.

 Strength of schedule is adequately measured in this algorithm, with its two biggest factors being Offense vs Defense matchup score and Wins above Bubble.
 Both of these have a lot to do with strength of opponents.